pegahsalehi/pegahsalehi.github.io/_pages/about.md

 <div class="justify-text">

-  <p><strong>Pegah Salehi</strong> is an AI engineer and PhD researcher specializing in <strong>computer vision</strong>, <strong>generative AI</strong>, and <strong>medical image analysis</strong>.
-With over <strong>seven years of academic and industry experience</strong>, she designs intelligent systems that blend cutting-edge machine learning with practical real-world applications.</p>
+ As an AI Engineer and PhD Researcher, I specialize in computer vision, generative AI, and their practical applications.
+My expertise spans over seven years of academic and project-based experience, focusing on developing intelligent systems that solve complex, real-world problems.

-  <p>She is currently completing her PhD at the <a href="https://simulamet.no" target="_blank">SimulaMet</a> in Oslo, where her research focuses on creating emotionally expressive <strong>AI-driven avatars</strong> for training professionals in sensitive, high-stakes environments.
-Her work spans <strong>3D avatar generation</strong>, <strong>speech processing</strong>, <strong>dialogue modeling</strong>, and <strong>user interaction</strong>—bridging disciplines to push the boundaries of human–AI interaction.</p>
+I recently completed my PhD in Computer Science at UiT The Arctic University of Norway and <a href="https://simulamet.no" target="_blank">SimulaMet</a>.
+My doctoral research broadly explored the development of AI-driven virtual avatars for training professionals in sensitive human-AI interaction scenarios, leveraging advanced techniques in 3D avatar generation.
+Prior to this, my M.Sc. in Machine Learning and Medical Image Analysis from Razi University allowed me to apply AI directly to medical image analysis.

-  <p>Pegah has collaborated with startups, published across top journals (IEEE, ACM, Scientific Reports), and built systems that are as technically robust as they are ethically mindful.</p>
+My background includes contributing to 15 peer-reviewed articles in international journals and workshops.
+I am a detail-oriented, highly motivated, and adaptable professional, always eager to learn and implement new tools and methods to achieve impactful results.

-  <p>Feel free to explore her <strong>projects</strong>, <strong>publications</strong>, and <strong>professional experience</strong>.
-She's always open to collaboration and curious conversations—get in touch!</p>
+Feel free to explore my projects, publications, and professional experience.
+I'm always open to collaboration and curious conversations—get in touch!

 </div>